Riga United FC: Riga United Foundation

 In the autumn of 2014, Riga United's Paul Featherstone created the ‘Riga United Foundation’, the guiding principle of which is to help those less fortunate in the community.

 Stadium

-Riga United FC plays all its home games at Vidusskola 49 in Riga.
-The stadium has a capacity of 400 and the pitch is artificial 3G.
+Riga United FC plays all its home games at Riga Secondary School No. 49 stadium in Riga.
+The stadium has a capacity of 400 people and the pitch is artificial 3G.